 Food is not entertainment.
-These four words helped change my dietary mindset.
-Which helped me change my eating habits.
-Which allowed me to drop from 240 pounds to 160 pounds in two-and-a-half years.
-Fat to thin.
-Unhealthy to healthy.
-Flabby to fit.
+These four words helped me change my dietary mindset—which helped me change my eating habits, which helped me drop from 240 pounds to 160 pounds in two-and-a-half years.
+Fat to thin, unhealthy to healthy, flabby to fit.

-That doesn’t mean I don’t enjoy food, though.
-I enjoy it immensely.
-I eat with friends.
+That doesn’t mean I don’t enjoy food, though—I enjoy it immensely: I eat with friends.
 I share meals with loved ones.
-I drink tea with strangers.
+I drink coffee with strangers.

-The difference, then, is that I don’t turn to food to entertain me, or to comfort me, or to “get me through tough times.”
+The difference is I don’t turn to food to entertain me, to comfort me, or to “get me through tough times.”

-Instead, I turn to food to power my body, to make me feel great, to keep me healthy (I haven’t been sick in years, not even a common cold).
-These things must come first; then I’m free to enjoy the meal in front of me.
+I turn to food to power my body, to make me feel great, to keep me healthy (I haven’t been sick in years—not even a common cold).
+These things come first, and then I’m free to enjoy each meal.